 The cost for housing can sometimes be very high.
 I’ve seen examples where housing is as high as 40% of a budget for people who live in a high cost of living area, and sometimes people choose to do that due to a job, proximity to family, or other quality of life factors that justify the increased cost.
 Since we retired early and want to travel full time, we will move from one location to another as we see fit.
-We will spend some of our time in high cost of living areas like Paris or London, and balance that by also spending time in low cost of living areas like Chiang Mai, leveraging the concept of geoarbitrage.
-With all of these housing related factors combined our goal is to spend an average of 26% on housing during a year.
+We will spend some of our time in high cost of living areas like Paris or London, and balance that by also spending time in lower cost of living areas like Chiang Mai or Ho Chi Minh City, which is the concept of geoarbitrage.
+With all of these housing related factors combined our goal is to spend an average of 26% of our budget on housing during a year.

 The Safety Category in our Budget